ycoroneos/G.E.R.T/README.md

 ### Installation
 These commands will build QEMU from source and also download all of the dependencies required to build GERT and the Go runtime.
+You also need to have regular Go installed on your system in order to bootstrap the compilation of G.E.R.T and Go.

 #### Ubuntu